-Once you have found your ideal tenant, you should always perform property inspection together before he or she moves in.
+Once you have found the ideal tenant, you should always perform property inspection together before he or she moves in.

-During the inspection, you should give a simple demonstration of how the security, heating and cooling systems work.
+During the inspection, you should demostrate how the security, heating and cooling systems work.
 You should also inform your new tenant of the garbage collection and mail delivery schedule.
 While it is optional, it would be helpful to give him or her a map highlighting nearby conveniences such as the closest shopping mall, petrol station and 24/7 store.

 After inspecting the rental property, remember to have your tenant co-sign a move in checklist with you.